 Actual Expense Method

-You must maintain a depreciation schedule to support your depreciation deduction.
-The depreciation schedule should inlcude:
+You must also maintain a depreciation schedule to support your depreciation deduction.
+Your depreciation schedule should include:

 - The date the vehicle was placed in service

 Mileage Allowance Method

 If you use the mileage allowance method to deduct car expenses, you don't have worry about saving receipts.
 You must maintain a mileage log If you use the standard mileage allowance to deduct car expenses.

 Car Loan Interest and Personal Property Tax Portion of Registration Fee: